openvinotoolkit/openvino/docs/notebooks/efficient-sam-with-output.rst

 .. parsed-literal::

     Note: you may need to restart the kernel to use updated packages.
-    WARNING: typer 0.12.3 does not provide the extra 'all'
     Note: you may need to restart the kernel to use updated packages.